Vietnam.vn - Nền tảng quảng bá Việt Nam

 - Eliminate contact with the burning agent as soon as possible.

-+ Avoid breaking or rupturing the blister dome.
+Avoid breaking or dislodging the blister.

 - Initial assessment, ensuring vital functions